BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 The next thing we want to do is to generate a whole bunch of variations of our character, with different viewing angles and camera zooms.
 I mentioned above that SD follows the principle of "garbage in, garbage out"; the same also holds for "variation in, variation out".
 In other words, the more of a variety of angles and framings we can show SD of our character, the better SD will become at generating varied angles and framings when we use our character in prompts later on.

+> Note: In a previous version of this tutorial, I suggested also showing permutations with even wider viewing angles, showing the character's full body.
+In practice, I've found that SD isn't great at generating accurate faces with wider viewing angles, and so nearly all of these images ended up getting thrown away.
+This is part of the reason why I've re-focused this tutorial on generating consistent facial characteristics.

 To add this variety, open the `Script` menu, and select `X/Y/Z Plot`.
 Set `X type` and `Y type` to `Prompt S/R` ("Prompt search and replace"), and keep `Z type` as `Nothing`.

-In the `X values` text box, paste the following five zoom levels:
+In the `X values` text box, paste the following three zoom levels:

 ```
-an extreme closeup, a medium closeup, a closeup, a medium shot, a full body
+an extreme closeup, a medium closeup, a closeup
 ```

-This tells the A1111 web UI that we want to generate images with five different permutations of our prompt - one that uses the original `an extreme closeup` text from the main prompt box, and four others that replace that text in the prompt with an alternative zoom level.
-This will give us images of our character from a variety of distances.
+This tells the A1111 web UI that we want to generate images with three different permutations of our prompt - one that uses the original `an extreme closeup` text from the main prompt box, and two others that replace that text in the prompt with an alternative zoom level.
+This will give us images of our character from a variety of distances, while still (hopefully) keeping the focus on their face and shoulders.

-In the `Y values` text box, paste the following five viewing angles:
+In the `Y values` text box, paste the following three viewing angles:

 ```
-front shot, rear angle, side angle, shot from above, low angle shot
+front shot, side angle, low angle shot
 ```

-This tells the A1111 web UI that we want to generate images with five more permutations of our prompt - one that uses the original `front shot` viewing angle, and four others that replace that text with an alternative angle for viewing the character.
+This tells the A1111 web UI that we want to generate images with three more permutations of our prompt - one that uses the original `front shot` viewing angle, and two others that replace that text with an alternative angle for viewing the character.

-Because we have _two_ `Prompt S/R` options set for the script, with five variations in each, we've actually told A1111 to generate 25 permutations of our prompt - one for each combination of framing and viewing angle.
+Because we have _two_ `Prompt S/R` options set for the script, with three variations in each, we've actually told A1111 to generate 9 permutations of our prompt - one for each combination of framing and viewing angle.
 This will give us lots of varieties of views of our character to choose from for training.

 (Note: I borrowed these zoom levels and viewing angles from the [Unstable Diffusion tagging white paper](https://docs.google.com/document/d/1-DDIHVbsYfynTp_rsKLu4b2tSQgxtO5F6pNsNla12k0/edit).)

 Finally, check the box next to `Keep -1 for seeds`, and set `Batch Count` and `Batch Size` both to 4.
-This will generate 16 images for every permutation of the above, in batches of four for speed.
+This will generate 16 (4 x 4) images for every permutation of the above.
 (If your GPU can handle it, you can use a `Batch Count` of 2 and a `Batch Size` of 8 instead.)

-With all of the above, we have asked A1111 to generate 400 images (16 x 5 x 5).
+With all of the above, we have asked A1111 to generate 144 images (16 x 3 x 3).
 Hit the `Generate` button, and leave A1111 to do its thing.
 Maybe make a hot beverage.
 Step 1 is complete!

-> Note: You don't have to generate 400 images at this stage if you don't want too!
-If you have a slower GPU, or just can't be bothered to sort through that many images, then reduce it to 200, or 100, or whatever you prefer (by reducing the batch size and / or count).
-Personally, I like to generate a larger number of images and sort through them, so that I can choose just the very best and closest-matching images from the output.
+> Note: You don't have to generate 144 images at this stage if you don't want too!
+If you have a slower GPU, or just can't be bothered to sort through that many images, then reduce the batch size and / or count for a lower total output.
+Personally, I like to generate a larger number of images, so that I can choose just the very best and closest-matching images from the output.
 But you do you.

 Here's how all of the generation settings look for me with today's A1111 interface:

 ![Input generation settings](images/step_1_input_generation_settings.jpg)

 # 2. Filtering input images

-You now have 400 _possibly_ good images that _possibly_ look like the character you're trying to create.
-The next step is to filter these 400 images down to 25 or so _definitely_ good images to train with.
+You now have 144 _possibly_ good images that _possibly_ look like the character you're trying to create.
+The next step is to filter these 144 images down to 8 _definitely_ good images to train with.
 Here's how I do that.

 ## Remove any images that are obviously off-prompt

-Here, I'd remove images where the character is clothed, or wearing jewelry, or has a non-matching hairstyle, or has their face off-screen, or the background isn't gray, or the arms / legs are funky, or there are multiple people, or… basically, anything that isn't what we asked for.
+Here, I'd remove images where the character is clothed, or wearing jewelry, or has a non-matching hairstyle, or has their face off-screen, or the background isn't gray, or there are multiple people, or… basically, anything that isn't what we asked for.

-Here's an example of some of the images I removed from my set of 400 at this step in the process.
+Here's an example of some of the images I removed from my set of 144 at this step in the process.
 Note that I removed any images where the hairstyle did not have the requested bangs (fringe), to ensure consistency in the training images later on.
 This first pass removed 45 images.
 (Check the image alt tags for the reasons why I removed them.)

 <img src="images/step_2a_example_removal_1.png" width="128" height="128" alt="Non-matching hairstyle (doesn't have bangs)">
 <img src="images/step_2a_example_removal_2.png" width="128" height="128" alt="Wrong hair color; not entirely naked">

 ## Remove poor quality images

-This time, we're removing images that have wonky faces, or weird-looking nipples, or eyes that Restore Faces kinda messed up, or… images are just not a great photo of a person.
+This time, we're removing images that have wonky faces, or eyes that Restore Faces kinda messed up, or… images are just not a great photo of a person.

 Here's an example of an image I removed at this stage (66 in total).